 Our Board is currently led by a non-executive Chairman, Mr. Kaplan, who retired as the Company's President and Chief Executive Office on August 17, 2015.
 Our Board determined that retaining Mr. Kaplan as Chairman, despite him retiring as chief executive officer, was in the best interests of the Company because it allows the Company to benefit from Mr. Kaplan's significant experience and accumulated expertise about the Company's industry and the Company's internal policies, practices and procedures to effectively and expertly guide the Board.
 Mr. Kaplan's familiarity with the Company's executives reinforces that the Board and executives will operate with continuity and common purpose.
-The Board determined that having Mr. Kaplan serve as chairman will allow Mr. Cline, the Company's strategy and manage operations and performance.
+The Board determined that having Mr. Kaplan serve as chairman will allow Mr. Cline, the Company's President and Chief Executive Officer effective August 17, 2015 to focus on executing the Company's strategy and manage operations and performance.
 The Board is further comprised of a Lead Independent Director, an independent Audit Chairman, an independent Compensation Committee Chairman, and an independent Nominating/ Corporate Governance Chairman.
 These independent positions align with Company's corporate governance policies and practices and assure adequate independence of the Board.